From Competition to Collaboration: Designing Sustainable Mechanisms Between LLMs and Online Forums: Statistical Analysis

 \subsection{Asymmetric Collaboration}

 Next, we analyze the asymmetric collaboration setting.
 Table~\ref{appendix:tab:perp_strategy} reports Player~G's utility, measured by perplexity.

-As in the full collaboration setting, both \textbf{G-Utility} and \textbf{G-Greed} outperform the random baseline across all evaluated LLMs.
+As in the full collaboration setting, both \textbf{G-Utility} and \textbf{G-Greedy} outperform the random baseline across all evaluated LLMs.
 Player~G achieves the highest utility when using the learned \textbf{G-Utility} strategy across all LLMs.
-This improvement is statistically significant for both LLaMA variants, but not for the Pythia~6.9B model.
-We attribute the lack of significance in the latter case to the relatively small effective sample size.
+This improvement is statistically significant for all LLMs.

 Table~\ref{appendix:tab:views_strategy} reports the significance analysis for Player~F's utility, measured by normalized view counts.
-As in previous settings, both \textbf{G-Utility} and \textbf{G-Greed} outperform the random baseline across all evaluated LLMs.
+As in previous settings,\textbf{G-Utility} outperforms the random baseline across all evaluated LLMs, while \textbf{G-Greedy} yields inferior performance compared to the random baseline.This behavior aligns with our expectations, as discussed in Subsection~\ref{subsec: findings sequential}.
 Notably, \textbf{G-Utility} achieves significantly higher utility than all other strategies for every LLM.
-In contrast, no statistically significant difference is observed between \textbf{G-Greedy} and \textbf{Random} for either LLaMA model.
-This behavior aligns with our expectations, as discussed in Subsection~\ref{subsec: findings sequential}.

 Overall, our findings reinforce the importance of Player~G's incentive-aware optimization in asymmetric interactions.
 They further suggest that Player~F may benefit from revealing aspects of its utility function, so as to encourage Player~G to select questions that yield higher utility for Player~F.